gurghet/gurghet.github.io/_posts/2016-02-21-vue-js-smart-table-component.md

 ---
-Title: Vue.js Smart Table Component
+Title: Smart Table Component with vue.js
 layout: default
 ---

 ## {{page.title}}

-In this article I'll outline how I build the smart table component in Vue.js.
-This is not a port from Angular, in fact I don't even know how the smart table in Angular is made.
+In this article I'll outline how I build the smart table component in vue.js.
+This is not a port from Angular, in fact I don't even know how the smart table in Angular works.

-Vue is a very lightweght but extremely powerful framework.
+Vue is a very lightweight but extremely powerful framework.
 In fact, it took me minutes to build a simple table component and you can see one in the [example page of the vue project](http://vuejs.org/examples/grid-component.html).

 Then I figured out I could build a powerful general-purpose table component I could reuse here and there.
 I've done that and the result were really great.
 But there is a foundamental problem with these kind of tables.